 1 week before the hackathon

-Specialized preparation: Pre-hackathon webinar to introduce participants to the capabilities and usage of the resource.
-Interaction during webinar that allows participants to connect to the resource and run code samples.
+Specialized preparation: Online pre-hackathon webinar to introduce participants to the capabilities and usage of the resource.
+Interaction during the webinar allows participants to connect to the resource and run code samples.

 Mentoring: Introduction of mentors and their area of expertise at the webinar.